DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03c-pod-lifecycle.markdown

 5. `Unknown`, For some reason the state of the Pod could not be obtained.
 This phase typically occurs due to an error in communicating with the node where the Pod should be running.

-> Note: When a Pod is being deleted, it is shown as `Terminating` by some kubectl commands.
+> Note: When a Pod is being deleted, it is shown as `Terminating` by some `kubectl` commands.
 This `Terminating` status is not one of the Pod phases

+Jika kita gambarkan workflownya seperti berikut:

+{% mermaid %}
+flowchart LR
+    Pending --> Running --> IsRunning{ Is Running? }
+    IsRunning -- Yes --> Succeeded
+    IsRunning -- No --> Failed --> IsRestartable{ Restarted? }
+    IsRunning -- No reason --> Unknown --> Terminating

+    IsRestartable -- Yes --> Running
+    IsRestartable -- No --> Terminating
+{% endmermaid %}

 ## Container states